AxOS-project/docs/src/content/docs/guides/install.md

 - Select the keyboard layout
 - Create the user (username, password, admin rights, etc.)
 - Select the disk to install AxOS on
-- Select the desktop environment (Plasma, Calla, or Hyprland)
+- Select the desktop environment (Plasma, Calla, or Sleex)
 - Select the kernel (Linux or Linux-zen)
 - Miscellaneous settings (NVidia drivers, hostname, etc.)
 - Recap and install